twynb/AudioStreamSplitting/docs/backend_module_docs/audio_stream_io.md

 - year
 - isrc

-Also some alieses like album -> albumname are possible
+Also some aliases like album -> albumname are possible